Table of Contents_

 “Quick touch” is certainly right.
 This Breville model amazed us with its large size and vast number of customization options.
 In addition to the 10 power levels, you also get several welcome smart features, like a reheat option that automatically adjusts the cooking time based on sensors that monitors factors like stream output, and the “Bit More” button that adds a little extra cooking time if it looks like you need it.

 However, as with many of our top models, the caveat is the price: $250 may be a little expensive for some consumers, especially if you are replacing an older model and just want something that works instead of investing in all the bells and whistles.
+Just as you want the best chef knife to be sharp and fairly priced, the same is true of microwaves.
+Quality and a good price.

 Price: $60.00 | Watts: 700 | Capacity: 0.7 cubic feet | One-Touch Options: 30 Seconds, 6 Smart Menus| Power Levels: 10